chatwoot/docs/docs/product/channels/live-chat/sdk/live-chat-dark-mode.md

 title: "Enable dark mode on live-chat widget"
 ---

-Modern websites support the dark mode theme along with the light mode theme.
-Therefore, it is essential to have a live chat that works with both themes.
+Modern websites enable users to switch between light and dark modes.
+Therefore, a live chat that works with both themes is important.

 This guide helps you to set up dark mode for the Chatwoot live-chat widget on your website.

 Here is a quick glimpse of how dark mode functions on the live chat widget.